Uniswap/analytics-events/README.md

 This repository uses [semantic-release](https://github.com/semantic-release/semantic-release) for the release process, which in turn uses the [Angular commit message suggestions](https://github.com/angular/angular/blob/main/CONTRIBUTING.md) to identify the type of release.

+## Documentation

+The top level folders such as [Interface](./src/interface) contain application specific data.
+This data gives context to the event being logged.
+Add a new folder for every new application being added.

+The top level files, such as [primitives](./src//primitives.ts) contain generic data that is supposed to be reused by different applications.
+This data describes the events being logged, such as `EventName.MENU_CLICK`, which reflects an event on a menu.

 ## Example Apps

 This package is used into a few of Uniswap Labs repos: